 - The Integration framework offers a set of out-of-the-box reusable functions for messaging, architecture compatibility, and event management.
 It offers routers, transformers, and adapters like AMQP, JMS, XMPP, SMTP, IMAP, FTP/FTPS/SFTP, filters, service activators, etc.

-- The Testing framework offers functions and modules for unit tests and integration tests.
+- The Testing framework offers functions and modules for unit and integration tests.

 As you might have noticed, the Spring Boot team hasn't lost a minute during these 20 years judging even by the core set of modules.
-That's why many a universal solution considers this framework.
+That's why many universal solutions use this framework.
 However, since we are comparing it with Quarkus, we are more interested now in its functionality related to containerization and microservices handling.
-Let's see what the newer solution has to offer for this.
+Let's see what this newer solution has to offer for this.

-Quarks is an open-source Java framework supporting Java, Kotlin, and Scala that provides AOT compilation and was created to simplify the development and deployment of Java applications in containers like Docker and Kubernetes, as well as to create microservice Java applications with minimal consumption of resources.
+Quarkus is an open-source Java framework that supports Java, Kotlin, and Scala and provides AOT compilation.
+It was created to simplify the development and deployment of Java applications in containers like Docker and Kubernetes, as well as to create microservice Java applications with minimal consumption of resources.

-Quarkus is very young since it was founded in 2019, but it is actively developing with the same Apache 2.0 license and is very much to the liking of many because it handles the tasks for which it was created very well.
-It is easy to use and significantly less demanding on the hardware resources to run and run applications.
+Quarkus is very young, since it was founded in 2019.
+But it is actively developing with the same Apache 2.0 license and is very much to the liking of many because it lives up to its purposes very well.
+It is easy to use and significantly less demanding on the hardware resources to run applications.

-The initial focus on working with containers, especially Kubernetes, is praised by a very large number of developers and companies.
-And also, Quarkus doesn't initially aim to develop its own framework for everything, as Spring did.
-Instead, they actively work to maximize integrations and quality support for other already reputable frameworks and services.
+The initial focus on working with containers, especially Kubernetes, is valued by many developers and companies.
+Also, Quarkus doesn't initially aim to develop its own framework for everything, as Spring did.
+Instead, they actively work to maximize integrations and effectively support other already reputable frameworks and services.

-- Imperative and reactive programming became able to use fully.
+- Imperative and reactive programming became available for full use.

-- Supports OpenJDK HotSpot and GraalVM, which allows you to compile code natively for containers and not run JVM inside them, greatly reducing the number of resources consumed.
-And in the case of Linux and Kubernetes containers, the Quarkus application runs as a native Linux executable.
+- Support of OpenJDK HotSpot and GraalVM allows you to compile code natively for containers and not run JVM inside them, greatly reducing the number of resources consumed.
+In the case of Linux and Kubernetes containers, the Quarkus application runs as a native Linux executable.

 - Live coding offers the concept and implementation of automatic code deployment within a container, eliminating several traditional processes that make development longer and can cause problems.
-That is, the process instead of Write Code/Compile/Deploy/Refresh Browser/Repeat will look like Write Code/Refresh Browser/Repeat.
+Instead of Write Code/Compile/Deploy/Refresh Browser/Repeat, the process will look like Write Code/Refresh Browser/Repeat.

 - Zero configuration with dev services.
 Quarkus provides dev services that automatically start and configure the database when you develop or test your applications.